EventSaucePHP/EventSauce/docs/docs/event-sourcing.md

 Actions dispatched to the model result in any number of new events.
 These events are used for our next decision, and to communicate change throughout the system.

-## Event and Message Driven Programming
+## Event- and message-driven programming

 Event sourcing is a style of programming that builds off event- and message-driven programming.
 In this style of programming the focus is put on communication.
 Since